 Identifying a glucose range in sugar levels table

+Print the glucose levels table below or fix screen to make it in front of your eyes.
 Do not look around, just keep your focus on the figures in the report and compare it to the level ranges sorted in the sugar chart.

 Describe you diabetic condition